Lancelot, the Knight of the Cart: Lancelot Continuation (Godefroi de Leigni)

-Development and influence
+History and influence

+Dating and authorship

-It is unknown exactly when the poem was composed, only that it would have been between 1175 and 1181 (most likely 1177), and before or at the same time as Chrétien de Troyes' own Yvain, the Knight of the Lion, (Le Chevalier de Lion), the two serving as companion pieces with overlapping narratives.
+It is unknown when exactly the poem was composed.
+As posited by Anthime Fourrier, it could have been written around 1175—1181, that is before or at the same time as Chrétien de Troyes' own Yvain, the Knight of the Lion (Le Chevalier au Lion), the two serving as companion pieces with overlapping narratives.
+Claude Luttrell dated it later as between 1186—1189.

 While little is known definitively about the life of Chrétien, many speculative theories exist based on his work.
 He was employed as a writer by aristocrats of Champagne, explaining the champenois dialect detected in his work, and he usually crafted stories based on material that was presented to him.

-The Knight of the Cart is believed to have been a story assigned to him by Marie de Champagne, and completed not by Chrétien himself, but by the clerk known as Godefroi de Leigni.
-A 12th-century French writer usually functioned as a part of a team, or a workshop attached to the court.
-It is believed that in the production of The Knight of the Cart, Chrétien was provided with source material (or matiere), as well as a san, or a derivation of the material.
-The matiere in this case would refer to the story of Lancelot, and the san would be his affair with Guinevere.
-Marie de Champagne was well known for her interest in affairs of courtly love, and is believed to have suggested the inclusion of this theme into the story.
-For this reason, it is said that Chrétien could not finish the story himself because he did not support the adulterous themes.
+Lancelot

+There is no known appearance or mention of an Arthurian knight named Lancelot (or similar) in the romances preceding Chrétien.
+Nevertheless, there are theories about a his prior existence in an original "Ur-Lancelot" story (perhaps closer to that in the later Lanzelet that claims to be a direct translation from an unspecified French book), in which case such hypothetical prototype text could have been written around 1150.

-Chrétien cites Marie de Champagne in his introduction for providing his source material, although no such texts exist today.
-No recorded mention of an Arthurian knight named Lancelot precedes Chrétien, but he is believed to be derived from a Celtic myth.
-Chrétien first mentions a character named "Lanceloz del Lac" in Erec and Enide, who he lists third among Arthur's knights after Gawain and Erec.
-He next mentions him in Cligès where he is defeated by Cligès in a joust.
+Chrétien first mentioned a character named "Lanceloz del Lac" in his early Erec and Enide, listing him third among Arthur's knights after Gawain and Erec.
+Lancelot later briefly appears in Cligès, where he is defeated by Cligès in a joust.

+Abduction of Guinevere

 An abduction of the queen is one of the oldest motifs in Arthurian legend, appearing also in Caradoc of Llancarfan's Life of Gildas, and carved on the archivolt in Modena Cathedral.
-After Chrétien's version became popular, it was incorporated into the Lancelot-Grail Cycle and eventually into Thomas Malory's influential Le Morte d'Arthur.
+After Chrétien's version became popular, it was incorporated into the Lancelot-Grail Cycle as a minor but central part of the vast Prose Lancelot, and eventually into Thomas Malory's influential Le Morte d'Arthur.

+Marie de Champagne

+The Knight of the Cart contains a preface explaining how the story was assigned to him by Marie de Champagne, referring to her as "my lady of Champagne".
+Marie de Champagne was well known for her interest in affairs of courtly love and is believed to have suggested the inclusion of this theme into the story.

+Chrétien credits Marie with providing the matiere e san (matière et sen in Modern French).
+Matiere is a cognate of the English word "matter".
+It has been translated as meaning the well-known story (in this case, the story of Lancelot).
+San is harder to translate.
+It's generally agreed to refer to the twist, the addition, or derivation (in this case, the affair).